mrmachine/plex-cloud-suite/README.md

  5. Configure wildcard or individual subdomain CNAME records that point to the service endpoint noted above, for `couchpotato`, `nzbget`, `plex`, `sickrage`, and `transmission` on your domain.

-Note that on Docker Cloud, persistent data (personal configuration, library data) is stored on the node.
+Note that on Docker Cloud, persistent data (personal configuration, media library metadata) is stored on the node.
 If services are redeployed to a different node, this data will be lost.

 # Run with Docker Compose